 September 1, 2012

-One camp was recently held on Cheat Lake in West Virginia for gay and transgender kids and kids with same sex parents.
-Dreams of Hope, a Pittsburgh-based performance group for LGBTQ youth and allies ran the overnight camp.
+A camp held on Cheat Lake in West Virginia is for gay and transgender kids and kids with same sex parents.
+Dreams of Hope, a Pittsburgh-based performance group for LGBTQ youth and allies runs the overnight camp.

-This session was "Qamp Olympics."
-Three teams of campers swam, canoed, and kayaked for the gold.
-Camper Reyghan Pierce, 16, strategizing on how to stick an arrow in the bull's eye of the huge roll of hay across from her, played for the Queerios.
+During "Qamp Olympics", three teams of campers swim, canoe, and kayak for the gold.
+Camper Reyghan Pierce, 16, strategizes how to stick an arrow in the bull's eye of the huge roll of hay across from her.
+She's playing for the Queerios.

-"Well, I guess I shoot to the right, so I aim to the left --and down, cause it always goes to high.
-So I'm trying to like, make up for it," she said.
-When she shoots, the kids cheered.
+"Well, I guess I shoot to the right, so I aim to the left—and down, cause it always goes to high.
+So I'm trying to like, make up for it," she says.
+When she shoots, the kids cheer.

 Qamp director Brad Mumpower says this camp gives LGBTQ kids a chance to have the same summer camp experience as anyone else.
 And they need it.
 Not only are they less likely to join team sports, they have a more compelling reason to stay plugged in, inside, than some other kids.

 "If you don't live in a city where you have a gay youth group, then you may not see another queer kid, and so the only way to talk to your peers is to do it online," said Mumpower.

 Fourteen-year-old camper Erika Ridenour agrees.
 "Sometimes I think that people are going to make fun of me if I do something wrong—I think about that a lot, actually—I don't know why," she laughed.

 She's glad she's doing it at this camp, where her fingernails each can be painted a different color of the rainbow.
 "There's people like me here, so I feel a little bit better," she said.